gruntjs/grunt-contrib-uglify/README.md

 #### Conditional compilation

-You can also enable UglifyJS conditional compilation.
+You can also enable UglifyJS conditional compilation .
 This is commonly used to remove debug code blocks for production builds.

 See [UglifyJS global definitions documentation](http://lisperator.net/uglifyjs/compress#global-defs) for more information.
+This is equivalent to the command line [`--define` option](https://github.com/mishoo/UglifyJS#use-as-a-code-pre-processor).

 ```js
 // Project configuration.